Glombs/libertybellenewsletter/monthbymonth.md

 <p>We spent a few days exploring London from our mooringsin Paddington until Joe and Kirsty came.
 After a couple more days there we set off towards the River Lee.
 Joe worked on the boat most days and we made our way to Hertford via Hackney Marshes, Waltham Abbey and Broxbourne.
 The top end of the River Lee was lovely.</p>

 <p>We spent several days at Hertford and then headed home on the train for over a week.
-While there I did my VHF radio course ready for our plan to go through central London on the Thames.</p>
+While there Tony did his VHF radio course ready for our plan to go through central London on the Thames.</p>

 <h2>March 2020</h2>